 N.J.A.C.
 5:70-2.3(a), and N.J.S.A.
 52:27D-198.1

-(a) Before any Use Group R-3 structure is sold, leased, or otherwise made subject to a change of occupancy for residential purposes, the owner shall obtain a certificate of smoke detector and carbon monoxide compliance (CSDCMAC), evidencing compliance with N.J.A.C.
+(a) Before any Use Group R-3 structure is sold, leased, or otherwise made subject to a change of occupancy for residential purposes, the owner shall obtain a certificate of smoke alarm, carbon monoxide alarm, and portable fire extinguisher compliance (CSACMAPFEC), evidencing compliance with N.J.A.C.
 5:70-4.19, from the appropriate enforcing agency.

 The requirements for the type and placement of the extinguishers are as follows: